 13. Client Onboarding Checklist Tool

-The Expansion: This tool provides a professional, interactive "Welcome" experience.
-As soon as a client pays, they receive a customized checklist.
-As they tick off steps (like "Upload Logo" or "Sign Contract"), the founder can track their progress in real-time.
-This reduces support tickets and makes the client feel they are in expert hands from day one.
+Churn often happens in the first 48 hours, simply because a client doesn't know what to do next.
+As soon as a client pays, they receive a customized checklist — "upload logo," "sign contract" — and as they tick off steps, the founder can track their progress in real time.
+This reduces support tickets and makes the client feel like they're in expert hands from day one.

 14. Subscription Tracker for Small Businesses